Prithiviraj25/autoporting/README.md

 ## **Selecting the Appropriate Model**
 * To install the Instruct Lab, ensure that **Python 3.9.20** is used, as this version is compatible for hosting the external model.
   Please go through the documentation of Instruct Lab for the installation [Instruct Lab Documentation](https://docs.instructlab.ai/)
-* The selected model, **deepseek-coder-1.3b-instruct_Q4_0**, is an advanced deep learning model designed for code-related tasks.
-It is based on the GPT architecture and trained on large datasets tailored for programming and software development.
-The model is capable of understanding, generating, and assisting with code in various programming languages.
-  Please visit the website for further information on the model used [link](https://huggingface.co/TheBloke/deepseek-coder-1.3b-instruct-GGUF)
+* The selected model, **llama-3.2-1b-q4_k_m**, is a multilingual large language model developed by Meta, featuring 1 billion parameters.
+It is part of the LLaMA 3.2 collection, which includes models designed for efficient performance on mobile and edge devices.
+The 1B model is optimized for multilingual text generation and tool-calling capabilities, supporting languages such as English, German, French, Italian, Portuguese, Hindi, Spanish, and Thai.
+Trained on a diverse mix of publicly available online data, it is suitable for tasks like agentic retrieval and summarization.
+The model has a context length of up to 128,000 tokens, allowing it to handle long-context scenarios effectively.Please visit the [website](https://huggingface.co/medmekk/Llama-3.2-1B-Q4_K_M-GGUF) for further information on the model used.
 ***
 ## **Synthetic Data Generation**
 ### **Changing the format of qna.yaml file**